harjotsinghnagra/Classification_of_Flowers_using_ANN/README.md

  <h2>Model</h2>

-The network itself was implemented using **transfer learning**.
-The MobileNet V2 model developed at Google was used as a base model for feature extraction from our data.
-A custom classification layer was added on top and trained separately.
-You can learn more about this approach [here](https://www.tensorflow.org/tutorials/images/transfer_learning).
-The notebook I used to implement the model on Google Colab can be found [here](https://github.com/Vipul1947/classify_fruits_and_its_freshness/blob/main/notebooks/FruitNetTransferLearning.ipynb).
+The network itself was implemented using **Artificial Neural Networks**.
+I have built the model by adding dense layers whose activation function inlude softmax and relu.
+In order to increase the accuracy we have implemented adam optimizer.
 <br><br>